 About the Laboratory to Combat Human Trafficking (LCHT)

 LCHT’s mission is to inform social change that eliminates human exploitation; our vision is the end of human trafficking.
-Our programs areas include training & education, research and action, a hotline & resource directory, and leadership development.
-Since 2005, LCHT has trained more than 30,000 community members, law enforcement, and social service providers, conducted two state-wide research projects and over 150 interns and community leaders have participated in our leadership development programs.
+Our program areas include training and education, leadership development, research and hotline.
+Since 2005, LCHT has trained more than 30,000 community members, law enforcement, and social service providers; conducted four major research projects; and over 150 interns and community leaders have participated in our leadership development program.
 Through our efforts, LCHT influences and shapes the anti-human trafficking movement at the local, state, regional, and national levels.

 Reporting to the Executive Director, the Leadership and Engagement Manager will have responsibility to enhance and expand our current leadership development program.
-This individual will also be responsible for outreach to leadership of anti-trafficking organizations, building partnerships, maintaining relationships and organizing forums for capacity building.
-Approximately 60% of the role is focused on the leadership and development program and 40% is supporting statewide partnerships.
+This individual will also be responsible for connecting with anti-trafficking partnership leaders around the state as well as develop program strategy for LCHT’s leadership development initiatives.
+Approximately 40% is internal leadership development, 60% of the role is engaging with external partnerships.

 Manage the Leadership Development Program (40%)

-- Recruit, interview, select, supervise and mentor participants for the Leadership Development Program; including weekly meetings and individuals check-ins
+- Recruit, interview, select, supervise and mentor participants for the Leadership Development Program; including weekly meetings and individual check-ins

 - Ensure completion of all evaluations (internal and academic), maintain relationships with college and university internship coordinators